ayeso/Private_Mod_Pack/Info.md

 * Copy the files from this zip - http://jenkins.getonmylevel.ca/userContent/ExtendedV8.zip into folder you just made.
 * Launch Multi MC again and you should now have the instance in there.

+Not getting it to work?
+Try this then: http://jenkins.getonmylevel.ca/userContent/setup.exe

 Mods:

 * Advanced Machines